spack/spack/lib/spack/docs/basic_usage.rst

    $ spack uninstall /er3die3

-Or, if you want to build with a specific installation as a dependency, you can use:
+Or if you want to build with a specific installation as a dependency, you can use:

 .. code-block:: console